ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 correspond to, e.g., land, ocean or ice surfaces, as specified by the user.
-Where possible, the masking is realized using the standard mask files provided together with the model data as part of the CMIP data request (the so-called ancillary variable).
+Where possible, the masking is realized using the standard mask files provided together with the model data as part of the CMIP data request (the so-called supplementary variable).
 In the absence of these files, the Natural Earth masks are used: although these are not model-specific, they represent a good approximation since they have a much higher resolution than most of the models and they are regularly updated with changing geographical features.